Telč: Geography

 Telč is located about 26 km southwest of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is the hill Studnická Ostražka at 642 m above sea level, located near Studnice.

-The Telčský Stream flows through the town and contributes the Moravian Thaya River in the south.
+The stream of Telčský potok flows through the town and contributes the Moravian Thaya River in the south.
 The Moravian Thaya partly forms the eastern border of the municipal territory.
-The territory is rich in ponds.
-The set of ponds Štěpnický, Ulický and Staroměstský is located in the centre of the town.
+The territory of Telč is rich in fishponds.
+The system of ponds Štěpnický rybník, Ulický rybník and Staroměstský rybník is located in the centre of the town.

 History

 According to local legend, the town was founded in 1099, however the first written mention is from 1335.
 The Gothic castle, Gothic houses and water fortification were built in the mid-14th century.
 The development ended during the Hussite Wars.
 The town was conquered by the Hussites but the castle resisted.

 Telč slowly recovered and another period of prosperity occurred during the rule of Zachariáš of Hradec.
 In the middle of the 16th century, he had the medieval castle rebuilt in the Renaissance style.
 He also had the Gothic houses rebuilt into Renaissance houses with arcades and decorated façades.
-During the Thirty Years' War, the town was shortly occupied by Swedish army.
+During the Thirty Years' War, the town was shortly occupied by the Swedish army.
 The counter-reformation brought the Jesuits to the town, who built the Church of the Name of Jesus in 1667, and founded the Jesuit Latin Grammar School.

 During the 18th century, the town profited from wealthy townspeople who had statues, fountains, chapels and Marian column built.
 In 1773, the rights of the Jesuit Order were cancelled.
-From 1785, Telč was germanised.
+From 1785, Telč was Germanized.
 During the 19th century, the industry developed.
 The railway was built in 1898.

 Demographics

+Transport

+The I/23 road from Třebíč to Jindřichův Hradec passes through the town.

+Telč is located on the railway line Havlíčkův Brod–Slavonice.
+The town is served by two train stations: Telč and Telč-Staré Město.

 Sights

-The historic town centre is located between the Štěpnický and Ulický ponds and also delimited by town walls.
+The historic town centre is located between the Štěpnický rybník and Ulický rybník ponds and also delimited by town walls.
 The historic centre is protected as an urban monument reservation and the town part of Telč-Staré Město is an urban monument zone.
 Since 1992, Telč has been a UNESCO World Heritage Site.

 The town square is a unique complex of long urban plaza with well-conserved Renaissance and Baroque houses with high gables and arcades.
-The houses have been uniformly reconstructed in the Renaissance styles and later gables and façades of some of them were individually remodelled. in most cases in the Baroque style.
+The houses have been uniformly reconstructed in the Renaissance styles and later gables and façades of some of them were individually remodelled, in most cases in the Baroque style.

 The 17th-century Renaissance château with an English-style park is one of the main landmarks of the square and whole town.
 One of the most valuable parts is the Chapel of All Saints with stucco decoration.
 There are several exhibition routes and the château also houses a branch of the Vysočina Museum with ethnographic, historical and archaeological collections.